Adventure Interview with Lukas Watzinger

 Julia: Hello Lukas!
 Nice that you are here today and telling us about your greatest adventure so far.
 At the beginning it would be great if you could briefly introduce yourself.

 I'm Luki, I'm 25 years old and I'm originally from beautiful St. Pantaleon in Lower Austria.
 4 years ago I moved to Graz and founded the startup REELOQ here last year.

 Julia: How important is adventure in your life?

-There is even a photo of that moment, with which I am still being blackmailed today.(Fortunately, Lukas made the photo available to us anyway, so if you ever need something from him: you know what to do 😉) I'm laying completely exhausted on the floor, with sunglasses and an inch-thick layer of sunscreen, because I didn’t even have more strength, creaming myself properly.
+There is even a photo of this moment that I am still being blackmailed with today.(Luckily Lukas made the photo available to us anyway, so if you ever need something from him: you know what to do 😉) There I am lying on the floor, completely exhausted, with sunglasses and a centimeter thick layer of sunscreen because I didn’t even have any more strength, put some lotion on me

 Julia: What key takeaways would you give other adventurers?

 #1 don't think too much, just do it

-#2 Bad decisions, in hindsight, often lead to a great story
+#2 bad decisions often lead to a great story in hindsight

-#3 prepare for altitude sickness
+Prepare #3 for altitude sickness

-Julia: Thank you very much for the interview and the insights, dear Lukas.
-Until the next adventure interview with exciting new guests!
+Julia: Thank you very much for the interview and the insights dear Lukas.
+Until the next adventure interview with new exciting guests!.